scality/metalk8s/docs/operation/disaster_recovery/bootstrap_backup_restore.rst

    - at the beginning of an upgrade or downgrade,

-   - at the end of an upgrade downgrade,
+   - at the end of an upgrade or downgrade,

    - at the end of a bootstrap restoration.

 Backing Up a Bootstrap Node
 ***************************

-A backup file is generated at the end of the bootstrap.

 To create a new backup file, run the following command: